Van-Goghbot/the-coderoom/docs/user_input.rst

    :linenos:
    :lineno-start: 26

-Finally, we want to convert these angles from quaternions to radians for the sake of readibility
+Finally, we want to convert these angles from quaternions to radians for the sake of readibility.

 .. literalinclude:: dominoes_code/listener.py
    :language: python